-The manufacturing space layout will be specific to Airstream’s production process; offices, break rooms and restrooms will be located throughout with the intention of minimizing walking times in order for team members to maximize their breaks.
+The manufacturing space layout is specific to Airstream’s production process; offices, break rooms and restrooms are located throughout with the intention of minimizing walking times in order for team members to maximize their breaks,.

-The administrative part of the addition includes a two story office building with training center, and a one story heritage center.
-The heritage center will be open to the public and will house Airstream exhibits and artifacts.
+The administrative part of the addition includes a two-story office building with training center, and a one-story heritage center.
+The heritage center is open to the public and houses Airstream exhibits and artifacts.

-The addition will be mostly steel framed.
-Some internal break rooms will be built with CMU walls and precast plank roofs to be used as safe rooms during severe weather.
+The addition is mostly steel framed.
+Some internal break rooms were built with CMU walls and precast plank roofs to be used as severe weather refuge areas.
 Structural challenges included designing for future flexibility and material handling, and roof supported cranes.
 The team also designed for a 120 ft long joist girder and a two story entrance with clerestory glazing.